nicolegooden/indecision-maker/README.md

 ## Project Directions
 [Indecision Maker](https://github.com/nicolegooden/indecision-maker)

+## Overview

+`Indecision Maker` takes the responsibility of choosing at-home activities away from the user.
+The user can choose to find an activity via filling out a form, through which the user is prompted to select activities of interest and to answer all relevant questions about the activities.
+When the form is submitted, the user will be redirected to a view that displays the suggested activity and its details.
+The user can choose to participate in the activity or skip to see a different suggestion based on the filtered results.
+Furthermore, the user can browse all of our available content from the homepage.

 ## Context

-`Indecions Maker` is a project built in eigth days.
+`Indecions Maker` is a project built in eight days.
 As a team we had the opportunity to choose any technology to learn and implement in conjunction with `React`.
-The technology of our choosing was `PostgreSql`, and `Knex`.
-We decided to create a back end serve that would popula the data dynamically using other API's.
-A big win in our learning was to learn about the `PostgreSQL` workflow to `migrate` tables and `seed` data.
+The technology of our choosing was `PostgreSQL`, and `Knex`.
+We decided to create a backend server that would populate the data dynamically using other API's.
+A big win in our learning was to experiment with the `PostgreSQL` workflow to `migrate` tables and `seed` data.

 #### Indecision Maker Server

-  * Do you want to know more about our process with `PostgreSQL`, visit the following link.
+  * To learn more about our process with `PostgreSQL`, visit the following link:

     [Indecision Server](https://github.com/Atos20/indecision-maker-server)